Sergei Korolev: Namesakes

 A street in Moscow was named after Korolev in 1966 and is now called Ulitsa Akademika Korolyova (Academician Korolyov Street).
 The memorial home-museum of akademician S.P.Korolyov was established in 1975 in the house where Korolev lived from 1959 till 1966 (Moscow, 6th Ostankinsky Lane,2/28).
 In 1976 he was inducted into the International Space Hall of Fame.

 The town of Kaliningrad (historic name Podlipki, Moscow region) was renamed Korolev in honour of Korolev in 1996.
 There is now an oversized statue of Korolev located in the town square.
 The town is the home of RSC Energia, the largest space company in Russia.
 RSC Energia was also renamed to S.P.
 Korolev Rocket and Space Corporation Energia in later years.

 Astronomical features named after Korolev include the crater Korolev on the far side of the Moon, a crater on Mars, and the asteroid 1855 Korolyov.

 Quite a large number of streets exist with his name in Russia as well as in Ukraine.
 In Zhytomyr on the other side of the street (vulytsia Dmytrivska) from the house where Korolev was born is the Korolev Memorial Astronautical Museum.

 A visual phenomenon iconic to a type of rocket staging event is named the Korolev cross in honor of Korolev.

 Aeroflot named a brand new Boeing 777 after Korolev in 2021.

 Portrayals in fiction

 The first portrayal of Korolev in Soviet cinema was made in the 1972 film Taming of the Fire, in which Korolev was played by Kirill Lavrov.

-Korolev appeared briefly in a film-within-a-film in 1983's The Right Stuff during the administration of Dwight D. Eisenhower, inside one of the President's conference rooms.

-In 1991's Star Trek VI: The Undiscovered Country, a United Federation of Planets Starfleet Constitution-class ship and a class of Starfleet ships are named after Korolev.

-The Russian 304 class ship in Stargate SG-1 was named after Korolev.

 The 2001 story The Chief Designer by Andy Duncan is a fictionalized account of Korolev's career.

-Korolev's death is discussed by Jack Ryan and Simon Harding in the 2002 spy novel, Red Rabbit.

-The character of Aleksandr Leonovitch Granin in the 2004 video game Metal Gear Solid 3: Snake Eater is inspired by Korolev.

 He was played by Steve Nicolson in the 2005 BBC co-produced docudrama Space Race.

-Korolev opens the 2007 graphic novel Laika by Nick Abadzis.